 Safe Care Commitment

 Your health and safety is our top priority.
-As we prepare to welcome back more patients, we are taking a comprehensive approach to prevent the spread of infectious disease.
+As we continue to safely welcome back more patients, we take a comprehensive approach to prevent the spread of infectious disease.

-The entire team at Spaulding Rehabilitation Network is dedicated to keeping our patients, staff and community members safe as we reopen our practices, clinics and facilities in alignment with the Commonwealth’s response to the COVID-19 pandemic.
-We are fully prepared to provide you with the care you need most, when you need it—and we've made a commitment to keep you safe every step of the way.
+The entire team at Spaulding Rehabilitation Network is dedicated to keeping our patients, staff and community members safe in our clinics and facilities in alignment with the Commonwealth’s response to the COVID-19 pandemic.
+We will provide you with the care you need most, when you need it—and we've made a commitment to keep you safe every step of the way.